wordel-sitnec/knox/README.md

 ## UI

-Knox is built primarily using [React], [Typescript], and [Tailwind CSS].
+The Knox web client is built primarily using [React], [Typescript], and [Tailwind CSS].
 [Vite] ensures that all code and assets are loaded appropriately, bundles the application for distribution and provides a functional dev environment.

 ### Getting Started